Tribes of Neurot: History

 Tribes of Neurot is a side project of Neurosis that consists of all the members of Neurosis along with additional guest performers.
 The music explores many of the same themes that Neurosis does but from a radically different angle.
 Whereas Neurosis has structured songs rooted in heavy metal music, Tribes of Neurot has given them the freedom to explore practically anything in music and sound.
 For example, their album Adaptation and Survival (2002) consists entirely of insect noises which were mixed and altered similar to Musique concrète, to create something that sounds entirely different from the source material.
 Their albums can be wildly diverse, but Tribes of Neurot is often influenced by atmospheric dark ambient and similar genres.

 Many of their releases coincide with Neurosis releases, such as Silver Blood Transmission and Neurosis' Through Silver in Blood.
 Tribes of Neurot's Grace epitomizes this: released alongside Neurosis' Times of Grace, the two discs are meant to be played simultaneously for an enhanced experience that neither disc delivers on its own.

 Neurosis has been on hiatus since 2019, and Tribes of Neurot has not released any new material since 2005.
 The future of Tribes of Neurot is uncertain, given the 2022 announcement that Neurosis frontman Scott Kelly had been quietly expelled in 2019 from the band due to abusing his wife and family, news of which was not announced at the time due to a request for privacy from Kelly's wife.
+It is also unknown if the band will continue with the announcement of Aaron Turner joining Neurosis.